-This paper presents motion planning algorithms for kinematic models of underactuated mechanical systems; we consider kinematic (i.e., driftless) models that are switched control systems, that is, dynamical systems described by a family of admissible vector fields and a control strategy that governs the switching between them.
+1. Introduction.
+This paper presents motion planning algorithms for kinematic models of underactuated mechanical systems; i.e. systems with less actuators than degrees of freedom.
+We consider kinematic (i.e., driftless) models that are switched control systems, that is, dynamical systems described by a family of admissible vector fields and a control strategy that governs the switching between them.
 In particular, we focus on families of left-invariant vector fields defined on rigid displacements subgroups.